open/close all folders

 - Tokyo-3 of Neon Genesis Evangelion, which has a number of defensive systems surrounding the city (namely missile systems), the Evangelions, structures that hold EVA-scale weapons and buildings that can retract underground for safety.
 Beneath the ground are multiple layers of armored plating and bunkers for citizens to hide in.
 In fact, the city was built to fend off the coming Angels.

-- SDF-1 Macross in Super Dimension Fortress Macross houses a city within itself, after accidentally taking it with them during a space fold.
+- The SDF-1 Macross of Super Dimension Fortress Macross/season one of Robotech houses a city within itself, after accidentally taking it with them during a space fold.

-- The New Macross Class colonisation ships is later series fit to a degree as well.
+- The New Macross-class colonization ships of the later series fit to a degree as well.
 Equipped with massive, armoured domes that can be closed to protect against external threats (either hostile forces or natural threats like space debris) and with a detachable battleship section that is usually the most powerful vessel in the fleet's military escorts courtesy of a Macross cannon

 - On top of the walls surrounding the entire civilized world of Attack on Titan, there are more straightforward examples in the form of cities like Zhiganshina and Trost, placed just outside of the main structure of the walls with outcroppings surrounding them.
 The heavy guard and gun presence on the walls of those cities is actually a cost saving measure for the rest of the wall; manning the entire wall would spread defenses impractically thin, so the cities are set out as bait to draw the Titans to specific points where defensive elements can be concentrated.